 Our Executive Director, Alberto Minujin, presented a research paper at the conference “Putting Children First: Identifying Solutions and Taking Actions to tackle Poverty and Inequality in Africa” in Addis Ababa, Ethiopia from October 23 to 25, 2017.

-This three-day international conference aims to engage policy makers, practitioners and researchers in identifying solutions for fighting child poverty and inequality in Africa, and inspiring action towards change.
-The conference offers a platform for bridging divides across sectors, disciplines and policy, practice and research.
+This three-day international conference aimed to engage policy makers, practitioners and researchers in identifying solutions for fighting child poverty and inequality in Africa, and inspiring action towards change.
+It offered a platform for bridging divides across sectors, disciplines and policy, practice and research.

 - to identify, debate and advocate proven solutions to end child poverty in Africa;

 - to share and discuss new research on who and where poor children are, why they are poor and what tailored approaches to address their situation may look like;